Efficient learning of quantum states prepared with few fermionic non-Gaussian gates: Introduction

 \subsection{Testing Gaussian dimension}

-We have introduced an algorithm for efficiently learning states with a high Gaussian dimension, specifically those promised to be $t$-compressible with a small $t$.
+We have introduced an algorithm for efficiently learning states with a high Gaussian dimension (or, equivalently, small Gaussian nullity), specifically those promised to be $t$-compressible with a small $t$.
 A natural question arises: How can we test the Gaussian dimension of a state?
 In other words, how can we determine if the underlying state is close or far from the set of $t$-compressible states?
-In our Supplementary Material, using ideas developed in~\cite{Bittel2024testing} for the case of Gaussian states ($t=0$), we establish that the minimum trace distance between a state $\ket{\psi}$ and the set of $t$-compressible Gaussian states, denoted by $\mathcal{G}_t$, satisfies:
+In our Supplementary Material, using ideas developed in~\cite{Bittel2024testing} for the case of Gaussian states ($t=0$), we establish that the minimum trace distance between a quantum state $\ket{\psi}$ and the set of $t$-compressible Gaussian states, denoted by $\mathcal{G}_t$, satisfies: